eseglem/pycql2/README.md

     - This means that many outputs include a set of parentheses around the whole string.
 While this is not ideal, it is also not incorrect.
 Once tests are in place, they can be used to determine if a safe and easy way exists to remove them.
 - Timestamps always contain decimal seconds.
 - Floats ending in `.0` will include the `.0` in the text.
 Where other libraries such as `shapely` will not include them in WKT.

+---

+The tests have been created to exercise various parts of the parsers, and are not meant to serve as realistic examples.
+Parts like geometries may not make sense but are valid per the specs.

+Each file in `tests/data/json/` is a standalone `cql2-json` example.
+There will be at least one corresponding file in `tests/data/text` which is a `cql2-text` equivalent.
+These corresponding examples should always convert back and forth identically.
+Since there are multiple ways to write the same thing in `cql2-text` there may be additional numbered alternative examples like `-alt01`.
+These will all parse to the same json, which in turn will output the main text example.